kubernetes-sigs/gateway-api/site-src/api-types/httproute.md

 All filters are expected to be compatible with each other except for the URLRewrite and RequestRedirect filters, which may not be combined.
 If an implementation can not support other combinations of filters, they must clearly document that limitation.
-A Route containing a single rule with incompatible filters must result in the implementation setting the Accepted Condition for the Route to `status: False`, with a Reason of `UnsupportedValue`.
-A Route containing multiple rules with a subset of them containing incompatible filters must result in the implementation setting the Accepted Contition for the Route to `status: True`.
-In all cases where incompatible or unsupported filters are specified, implementations MUST add the `IncompatibleFilters` condition to status.
+In all cases where incompatible or unsupported filters are specified, implementations MUST add the `PartiallyInvalid` error condition with status `True` and reason `IncompatibleFilters`.

 #### BackendRefs (optional)